Does Entity Abstraction Help Generative Transformers Reason?: Experiments

 \xhdr{embedding -vs- encoding} From Table~\ref{tab:clutrr_results} we also see that, on average, processing the abstract sequence through the encoder yields better performance than only processing it through the token embedder.
 This is expected as more layers of the Transformer can process the abstracted sequence.

 \xhdr{learning the abstraction} In the last line of Table~\ref{tab:clutrr_results} the abstraction is given as output to the model.
 This experiment tests if learning how to abstract along-side the original task helps the model.
 We can see that learning to predict the abstract sequence can indeed help generalize as the average score increases from 62.9\% for the baseline to 64.2\% for the \texttt{dec-loss} model.
 However it is not the most effective method in this case.
+We believe this is because we test longer reasoning lengths (up to 10 steps), making the input sequence much longer than what is seen during training (up to 6 steps).
+This is because in CLUTRR, to make long reasoning chains the input family story gets longer.
+This penalizes the \texttt{dec-loss} model since it is designed to generate the abstracted version of the input, regardless of its length.

 Overall, we can see that abstraction-aware models can all extrapolate better than the baseline model, suggesting that entity abstraction does help pre-trained Transformers to compositionally generalize.
 To verify that this is not just a feature of the CLUTRR dataset, we perform the same analysis on another synthetic dataset in the next section.